mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 1

 Change the beers list to include a button "X" (or text "remove") that will remove the beer from the database.
+Implement the changes in steps:

-a) Make it work first without using Turbo, allowing a full page reload after delete.
+1. Make it work first without using Turbo, allowing a full page reload after delete.
-b) Then implement dynamically removing the deleted beer from the list by using Turbo stream from controller.
+2. Then dynamically remove the deleted beer from the list by using Turbo stream from the BeersController.
-c) Then use WebSockets to stream the removal to all browsers.
+3. Then use WebSockets to stream the removal to all listening browsers.
+You need to use `after_destroy_commit` in a similar way we used `after_create_commit` above.
+For available callbacks, see [Transaction callbacks in Rails](https://guides.rubyonrails.org/active_record_callbacks.html#transaction-callbacks)
-d) And finish it off by introducing a confirmation popup.
+4. And finish it off by introducing a confirmation popup.
 When user clicks the remove button, a confirmation with text "Are you sure you want to remove beer X?" should pop up, with options "Cancel" and "Remove".

 ## Exercise 2